hww/XiKeyboard/README.md

 ## Event

-The KeyEvent is container with KeyCode and key modfyers.
-The modifyers packed to most significant bits.
+The KeyEvent is container with KeyCode and key modelers.
+The modifiers packed to most significant bits.
 Every key press will convert KeyCode to the KeyEvent and send to current input buffer<sup>Read Below</sup>.

 To create new event there is  method _MakeEvent_.